About

 Currently, there are nearly 100 legacy mine or mineral processing sites on EPA’s Superfund National Priorities List, and many more abandoned mine land sites throughout the U.S. are in variable stages of remediation.

-The purpose of the EMRTAI is to advance technological innovation and promote diverse stakeholder and community dialogue surrounding the recovery of critical minerals from waste materials at Superfund legacy hard rock mining or metal processing sites.
+The purpose of the EMRTAI is to advance technological innovation surrounding the recovery of critical minerals from waste materials at Superfund legacy hard rock mining or metal processing sites.

-EMRTAI advances EPA’s mission to protect human health and the environment by assisting technology developers and vendors with performance evaluations that target site remediation and critical minerals recovery technologies as part of a sustainable materials management (SMM) strategy.
+• EMRTAI advances EPA’s mission to protect human health and the environment by assisting technology developers and vendors with performance evaluations that target site remediation and critical minerals recovery technologies.

 Check out the Introduction to EMRTAI webinar that was hosted by EPA Contaminated Site Clean-Up Information (CLU-IN) Program on June 18, 2024